-A. We have a wide range of expertise in our Support team - we have staff who are trained to offer appropriate support in many areas of learning and special needs.
+A. We have a wide range of expertise in our Inclusion Team trained to offer appropriate support in many areas of learning and special needs.
 They receive support and training from specialist services to make sure that our expertise is up to date.
 If a child is coming to our school with needs requiring new expertise, we make a plan to develop that expertise and provide relevant on-going training.